Documentation Index

 Deployment

-Users can navigate directly to the Deploy Agents page to access a scripts that can be deployed on a host-by-host basis or deployed to multiple hosts via a preferred remote monitoring and management tool.
+Users can navigate directly to the Deploy Agents page to access a script that can be deployed on a host-by-host basis or deployed to multiple hosts via a preferred remote monitoring and management tool.

 Results